-Some people claim that because their markers are non-toxic and washable, it’s fine if your baby uses them on their skin.
+Some people claim that because these products are non-toxic and washable, it’s fine if your baby uses them on their skin.

 However, Crayola themselves strongly caution against and discourage using their products to make things like eyeliner, lipstick, or other makeup.

 This is because their art products are not intended to be used on a child or adult’s skin or face in this manner, and their products are not tested in the same way and to the same rigorous ways as makeup is tested before being approved for sale.

 This suggests that the odd scribble on your child’s skin is nothing to worry about, although if skin irritation occurs, you should wash the affected area with soap and water.